 Our school welcomes all children and values them as individuals, treating them equally and with respect.
-We believe that all children have the right to have their own particular needs recognized and addressed in order to achieve success.
+We believe that all children have the right to have their own particular needs recognised and addressed in order to achieve success.

 We believe that all teachers are teachers of children with SEND and it is therefore a whole school responsibility to ensure that these children’s needs are addressed.
 Through staff working together as the team, and in partnership with pupils and their parents, we strive to ensure that the following aims are met.